Bronya-Rand/DDLCModTemplate2.0/game/README.md

 ### **gui.rpy**

 This file defines all the positions, colors, paths and more of DDLC's GUI interface.

-### **lockdown_check.rpy**

-This file was introduced in Version 2.4.6 of the mod template.
-This file is mainly designed to warn new modders about bugs with certain Ren'Py versions or warn them about QA issues with running Ren'Py versions higher than the one the mod template was tested for.

 ### **monika.chr**, **natsuki.chr**, **sayori.chr** & **yuri.chr**